Keyfactor/alteon-orchestrator/README.md

 This integration is compatible with Keyfactor Universal Orchestrator version 10.4 and later.

 ## Support
-The for Alteon Load Balancer Universal Orchestrator extension If you have a support issue, please open a support ticket by either contacting your Keyfactor representative or via the Keyfactor Support Portal at https://support.keyfactor.com.
+The Alteon Load Balancer Universal Orchestrator extension If you have a support issue, please open a support ticket by either contacting your Keyfactor representative or via the Keyfactor Support Portal at https://support.keyfactor.com.

 > To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.

 ## Requirements & Prerequisites

-Before installing the for Alteon Load Balancer Universal Orchestrator extension, we recommend that you install [kfutil](https://github.com/Keyfactor/kfutil).
+Before installing the Alteon Load Balancer Universal Orchestrator extension, we recommend that you install [kfutil](https://github.com/Keyfactor/kfutil).
 Kfutil is a command-line tool that simplifies the process of creating store types, installing extensions, and instantiating certificate stores in Keyfactor Command.

 ## AlteonLB Certificate Store Type

-To use the for Alteon Load Balancer Universal Orchestrator extension, you **must** create the AlteonLB Certificate Store Type.
+To use the Alteon Load Balancer Universal Orchestrator extension, you **must** create the AlteonLB Certificate Store Type.
 This only needs to happen _once_ per Keyfactor Command instance.